 East-Greenland is a hiking paradise and great for those who like alpine climbing and kayaking.

-This adventure starts with a flight from Reykjavik to Kulusuk where you board Vera, The itinerary depends on the weather conditions, it may include visiting the big Sermilik ice-fjord, visiting Tasiilaq town, cruising the channels between Tiniteqilaaq, Kummiut, Sermiligaaq and Semiligáq and exploring Bluie East Two, the abandoned military base from World War II.
+This adventure starts with a flight from Reykjavik to Kulusuk where you board Vera, The itinerary depends on the weather conditions, it will include visiting Tasiilaq town, may include the big Sermilik ice-fjord, cruising the channels between Tiniteqilaaq, Kummiut, Sermiligaaq and Semiligáq and exploring Bluie East Two, the abandoned military base from World War II.
 We will visit the village of Kulusuk and explore the surroundings.
 This adventure will include hiking for those who are interested, others will enjoy the landscape from the yacht.